 - International Trade and Law

-In a globalised and rapidly-changing world, legal regulation of the business environment is becoming increasingly important.
-Pavel is part of a team of Leeds Law School staff looking into the law of the World Trade Organisation, Private International Trade law (international sale of goods) and lex mercatoria (merchants’ law), as well as company law.
+Pavel is also looking into research within the law of the law of the World Trade Organisation, Private International Trade law (international sale of goods) and lex mercatoria (merchants’ law), as well as company law.